Female professional business portrait.

 Business Portraits or Headshots

-I have been running my photography business in Palo Alto and the San Francisco Bay Area for over 27 years.
+I have been running my photography business in Palo Alto and the San Francisco Bay Area since 1993.

-Some people may not even know that the term “business portraits” even existed and how business portraits were taken and used before digital photography and the internet.
-Well, it was a process.
-After a photoshoot, photographers sent the film and ordered a set of proof photos.
-After about a week, the proofs were in the photographer’s hands, he or she would call the client for a choosing session to view and order which portrait(s) they would like to order.
-The negative is then sent back to the lab with a request for negative/print retouching.
-The lab would probably take about a week to 10 days to send the finished photos to the photographer.
-In short for the client to receive his or her business portraits would take about a month.
+Some people may not even know that the term “business portraits” even existed.
+Additionally, they may not know how business portraits were taken and used before digital photography and the internet.
+The first thing to remember that we used film.
+After a photoshoot, photographers had the film processed and ordered a set of proof photos.
+Then, in about a week, proofs were ready and the photographer would call the client for a choosing session.
+The negative of the chosen photo is then sent back to the lab with a request for negative/print retouching.
+Subsequently, the lab would probably take about a week to 10 days to send the finished photos to the photographer.
+In short, for the client to receive his or her business portraits would take about a month.

-During the second half of the 1990s, businesses started to build websites and we started to receive requests from companies for business portraits to be used on their websites.
+During the second half of the 1990s, businesses started to build websites.
+Consequently, we started to receive requests from companies for business portraits to be used on their websites.

 Photo enhancing software was also limited.
 I started digital retouching in 1993 with version 2.5 of Photoshop.

-Not trusting the quality of the early digital cameras, I kept photographing with my Hasselblad camera for business portraits.
-In the early 2000’s Canon announced the Canon D30 camera which I used to rent for business portraits, it made delivery of headshots faster.
-It was around 2003 when I first purchased my first digital camera, the Canon 60D, I was pleased with its results in the studio for portraits but not for wedding photography.
+Because of the poor quality of the early digital cameras, I continued to use my Hasselblad for business portraits.
+Later, in the early 2000’s I started using a Canon D30 camera which made delivery of headshots faster.
+It was around 2003 when I first purchased my first digital camera, the Canon 60D.
 Since then I have upgraded to many different cameras.
-I am very pleased with my Canon Mark IV.
+At this time, I am very pleased with my Canon Mark IV.
 Now I can deliver retouched headshots to my clients at the end of their session usually within an hour.